 Your landlord must give you a copy of a current gas safety certificate if there gas appliances in the property.
 They must arrange for an annual gas safety check.
 Any furniture provided should be fire resistant.

 You are responsible for carrying out minor maintenance to the property.
 This might include things like changing a fuse or replacing a light bulb.

 You could also have other responsibilities depending on what your tenancy agreement says.

-But you are not responsible for repairing anything that the law says is your landlord's responsibility.
+You are not responsible for repairs that the law says are your landlord's responsibility.